AspicTechnologies/sphere-doc/unity_setup.md

 ##### License Key
-You should have a generated a license file (.bytes) to put here, if not, go back to the [first chapter](/Doc/sphere/installation) you may have missed something.
+You should have generated a license file (.bytes) to put here, if not, go back to the [first chapter](/Doc/sphere/installation) you may have missed something.

 ##### Master gain
 A simple gain affecting all the Spatialized Audio Sources